 - (1) CAPABILITY and CAPACITY Needs HOW do you assess your WORKFORCE CAPABILITY and CAPACITY needs?
 HOW do you assess the skills, competencies, certifications, and staffing levels you need? - (2) New WORKFORCE Members HOW do you recruit, hire, and onboard new WORKFORCE members?
-HOW do you ensure that your WORKFORCE represents the diverse ideas and cultures of your student and STAKEHOLDER communities?
+HOW do you ensure that your WORKFORCE represents the diverse ideas, cultures, and thinking of your hiring and CUSTOMER communities?
 HOW do you ensure the fit of new WORKFORCE members with your organizational culture? - (3) WORKFORCE Change Management HOW do you prepare your WORKFORCE for changing CAPABILITY and CAPACITY needs?
-How do you - balance the needs of your WORKFORCE and your organization to ensure continuity, prevent WORKFORCE reductions, and minimize the impact of any necessary reductions; and provide for appropriate compensation policy for the reduced WORKFORCE - · prepare for and manage any periods of WORKFORCE growth; and - prepare your WORKFORCE for changes in organizational structure and WORK SYSTEMS, when needed, including those arising from CLIMATE CHANGE events - (4) Work Accomplishment HOW do you organize and manage your WORKFORCE?
+HOW do you - balance the needs of your WORKFORCE and your organization to ensure continuity, prevent WORKFORCE reductions, and minimize the impact of any necessary reductions; - prepare for and manage any periods of WORKFORCE growth; and - prepare your WORKFORCE for changes in organizational structure and WORK SYSTEMS, when needed? - (4) Work Accomplishment HOW do you organize and manage your WORKFORCE?
 HOW do you organize and manage your WORKFORCE to - · accomplish your organization's work, - · capitalize on your organization's CORE COMPETENCIES, - · reinforce a STUDENT and STAKEHOLDER focus, and - exceed PERFORMANCE expectations?

 b.
-WORKPLACE CLIMATE
+WORKFORCE Climate